zaclimon/ShopifyChallenges/README.md

 ## Endpoints

 All endpoints are to be used with a `POST` request method.
 As such, you could use a solution like [Postman](https://www.getpostman.com/) to try your solution.
+Doing a normal request to the server returns an "Hello World" message.

 - `/api/v1/register` To register a user it's body is a JSON composed of two fields which are `email` and `password`.
 - `/api/v1/login` To authenticate a user it's body is a JSON composed of two fields which are `email` and `password`.
 It will return an `access_token` field containing the token which should be used for all further requests